timm/tested/docs/onFishr.md

 <a href="/LICENSE.md">&copy;2022,2023</a> by <a href="http://menzies.us">Tim Menzies</a></p>

-# Automated Software Engineering and "Fishing"
+# Automated Software Engineering, Stakeholder Testing, and  "Fishing"

 XXX ungood good
 - options, clster then do more